Blog

 LLM Case studies are a great way to gather more information to help drive decision making.
 They typically real-world examples of companies that have successfully implemented both provider and self-hosting solutions.

-For example, an analysis of four such studies was featured in Carnige Mellon's Software Engineering Institute blog, back in 2023.
+For example, an analysis of four such studies was featured in Carnegie Mellon's Software Engineering Institute blog, back in 2023.
 It contains some insights about ChatGPT 3.5, and about the studies themselves.

 Performance Benchmarks